 Top Halong Bay Tourist Attractions

 - Sung Sot Cave: Legend tells that after defeating the An aggressors, Thanh Giong (the Saint Giong) helped villagers chase devils and demons away from the village and flew to heaven.
 He left his stone horse and swore to keep protecting his people.
 Sung Sot Cave was where villagers keep all the vestige of arms and Saint Giong’s horse footprint, which has become a small lake with huge stones surrounding it.
-The name “Sung Sot” (means “Amazed feeling”) would definitely describe how travelers feel about the Top 10 most beautiful caves on Earth.
+The name “Sung Sot” (which means “Amazed feeling”) would definitely describe how travelers feel about the Top 10 most beautiful caves on Earth.
 The cave was first found in 1901 by French travelers and called Grotte Des Surprises (The Cave of Surprises) in a travel book established in 1938.
 Being one of the widest and most special caves, Sung Sot Cave is located in the center of the Bay, inside Bo Hon Island.
 Despite having a small gate, the cave amazed visitors with its giant inner space, which probably explains the surprising name.

 Sung Sot cave